x20mar/tax-calculator/README.md

 1. Setup `Hello World` cli
 2. Develop Config file
 3. Write method of seperating salary into the correct bands (with the correct values)
-4. Create text UI wrapper with correct details
+4. Create text CLI wrapper with correct details
+5. Write Unit tests for cli
+6. Produce demoable Dockerfile